Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Linear convergence of RCD in closed system

 \subsection{Linear convergence and $\Lpbf^\dag$-seminorm}

-In this section, we derive the convergence rate of the RCD algorithm in terms of the distance to the minimizer with the objective of characterizing the effect of a single RCD step on that expected distance at interaction events.
+In this section, we derive the constant of convergence of the RCD algorithm in terms of the distance to the minimizer with the objective of characterizing the effect of a single RCD step on that expected distance at interaction events.
 We introduce the following standard definitions \cite{ortega2000iterative}.

-\begin{definition}[Linear Convergence] Let $\{x^k\}$ be the sequence of points converging to some point $x^* \in \R^d$ generated by some algorithm.
-We say the convergence is \emph{linear} if there exists $r\in(0,1)$ such that for all $k$
+\begin{definition}[Q-Linear Convergence] Let $\{x^k\}$ be the sequence of points converging to some point $x^* \in \R^d$ generated by some algorithm.
+For any norm $\norm{\cdot}$, we say the convergence is \emph{Q-linear} if there exists $r\in(0,1)$ such that for all $k$